 We can see why the series has been so popular, with its twisty plots, trademark wit, and beloved characters (even Osman relates to Joyce).
-But if you’ve finished the series, and are searching for a new book to tide you over until The Impossible Fortune is released on 25th September, look no further.
+But if you’ve finished the series, and are searching for a new book after devouring The Impossible Fortune, look no further.
 We’ve done some digging to find more mystery novels that feature witty writing, unconventional detectives and addictive plots.
-The following is our list of books to read if you love Richard Osman.
+The following is our list of books to read if you love Richard Osman’s The Thursday Murder Club.

-10 books for The Thursday Murder Club fans
+10 books to read if you love The Thursday Murder Club

 The Spy Coast by Tess Gerritsen